-Since Bitcoin’s phenomenal rise in 2017, many people have been wondering how they can get in on the cryptocurrency action.
+Since Bitcoin’s phenomenal rise, many people have been wondering how they can get in on the cryptocurrency action.
 One way to get involved in the revolution is by mining cryptocurrency.

 However, before you can get started with mining, you first need to know the basics and get the equipment.
 In this guide, we’ll cover some of the best GPUs on the market that you can use to mine cryptocurrency.